sharelearnnet/suggestalab/README.md

+This repository is designed to facilitate the process of suggesting a new lab topic for www.sharelearn.net

+Check current labs at www.sharelearn.net

-This repository is designed to facilitate the process of suggesting a new lab topic for sharelearn.net.
-If you can't find a lab topic that matches your interests on the website, you can follow the steps below to contribute your own lab suggestion.
+If you did not find a lab topic that matches your interests, you can follow the steps below to contribute your own lab suggestion.

 Steps to Suggest a Lab

-Visit sharelearn.net and browse through the current lab topics to ensure that your suggested topic doesn't already exist.
+Visit www.sharelearn.net and browse through the current lab topics to ensure that your suggested topic doesn't already exist.

 Fork this repository by clicking on the "Fork" button in the top-right corner of this page.

 This will create a copy of the repository under your GitHub account.

 Clone the forked repository to your local machine using the following command: